modcommunity/how-to-install-mods-in-halo-mcc/README.md

 ## Conclusion
 By now, you should have a basic understanding in downloading and installing mods through Halo: MCC.
 We've also went through using Steam Workshop, using Vortex, and using manual installations.

-Modding Halo: MCC opens the door to custom campaigns, visual enhancements, and community maps—just remember to keep it offline!
+Modding Halo: MCC opens the door to custom campaigns, visual enhancements, and community maps.
+Just remember to keep it offline!

 ## See Also
 * [Nexus Mods - Halo: MCC](https://www.nexusmods.com/halothemasterchiefcollection)